Marc-Pienaar/BEA_Feasibility_model_test/README.md

 Quick description
 -----------------

-This file demonstrates a test case for the SAEON Bioenergy Atlas feasibility model.
+The BEA_model_test.py demonstrates a test case example for the SAEON Bioenergy Atlas feasibility model.
 It uses theoretical biomass values for cleared invasive areas for a small subset in KwaZulu Natal, South Africa as the example.

 The inputs (in the input directory) are: